fgx/fgx.github.io/sandbox/flightpath/readme.md

 * [FGx FlightPath R13]( fgx-flightpath-r13.html ) 458 lines of code ;-)
 * Increases number of vertices in ground mesh from 512x512 to 1024x1024
-* Reduces load time by going from PlaneGepmetry to PlaneBufferGeometry
+* Reduces load time by going from PlaneGeometry to PlaneBufferGeometry

 ### 2016-05-02